 Internships and cooperative education (co-op) experiences are some of the most meaningful college experiences.
 An internship or co-op offers a great opportunity for students to connect classroom learning to “real-world” settings, and to earn college credit and wages to help pay expenses.
 For employers, it is a way to augment staff and to build a pipeline of talented entry-level employees.
 The College of Business Administration (CBA) offers undergraduate internship and co-ops, as well as graduate-level opportunities in an Industrial Graduate Assistantship program.
 A full-time Coordinator of Internships Nichole Grambo assists undergraduates, graduates and employers alike through the internship/co-op experience.

 Earning College Credit with Internships and Co-Ops

 Students who participate in internships and co-ops can receive college credit.
 Co-ops are reflected on transcripts as a Credit/No credit class and internships are reflected as a three-credit elective.
 Both internships and co-ops have some related academic requirements.
-Graduate students are limited to internship opportunities.
-See information about graduate internships and employment opportunities.
+Graduate students are limited to internship opportunities which are reflected on transcripts as a Credit/No credit class.
 There is no co-op option available for graduate students.
+See information about graduate internships and employment opportunities

 The undergraduate internship course is a 3-credit-hour course, and students will be assessed the University tuition rate for those 3 credits.
 Graduate internships may range from 1-3 credits.
 Students registered for the co-op course will be assessed a $55.00 course registration fee.
 If you have questions about the course for which you should register, please contact the Coordinator of Internships at firstname.lastname@example.org.
 Even if you do not want to earn course or co-op credit for the experience, you should still report all internships to the Internship Coordinator.